RaisingAwesome/ArduinoNanoRP2040ConnectFlightController/README.md

 What's special about this project is that at the time of writing this article, there are no search results via Google, Bing, or Yahoo that can find a published opensource code for the Arduino Nano RP2040 Connect for flight control.
 This makes this project the first published open-source version!
 ## Attribution
 We got our starter code from nickrehm's repository dRehmFlight.
-It was great code IMU focused code for the Teensy that we ported for our hardware and additional features such as proximity sensors and GPS.
+It is great IMU focused code for the Teensy that we ported for our hardware and to pursue additional features such as proximity sensors and GPS.
 You can find his repository here: [dRehmFlight](https://github.com/nickrehm/dRehmFlight)
 ## Hardware
 These are the components we are using for our drone: